mangadex-pub/haproxy/README.md

     -p "443:443/udp" \
     registry.gitlab.com/mangadex-pub/haproxy:2.6-bullseye
 ```

+## HTTP/3 and QUIC

+**NOTE FOR QUIC:** docker and docker-compose require explicit UDP protocol port
+mapping, otherwise they assume only-TCP.
+See the explicit port-mapping above.

 Here's a sample configuration (requires you to figure out the certificate) to
 test HTTP/3.0 support.
 The first connection should be over HTTP/1.1 or HTTP/2,